 - Medicated glaucoma drops to reduce intraocular pressure

-- Trabeculectomy surgically creates a small flap to open the drainage pathway
+- Trabeculectomy to surgically create a small flap to open the drainage pathway

-- Glaucoma drainage device surgically implants a tube to help drain eye fluid
+- Glaucoma drainage device, which surgically implants a tube to drain eye fluid

 - Cyclophotocoagulation laser treatment that targets the “inflow” of eye fluid

-- Cataract surgery removes the clear lens of the eye
+- Cataract surgery, which removes the clear lens of the eye

-Recent research has found that cataract surgery (removes the lens of the eye) has been more clinically effective at lowering IOP for some people with narrow angle glaucoma than laser peripheral iridotomy.
+Recent research has found that cataract surgery has been more clinically effective at lowering IOP for some people with narrow-angle glaucoma than laser peripheral iridotomy.
 This is a procedure that removes the eye’s lens.

 - Need for fewer glaucoma medications

 Laser iridotomy is a surgical treatment for closed-angle and narrow-angle glaucoma.
 It uses a laser beam to create a small hole in the iris.
 This allows eye fluid to flow regularly and lower eye pressure.